Quantum theory, free will and justice

 What the definitions tell us is that if the human will is completely described by physics it can not be free from the laws of physics.
 Whether perhaps there is an aspect of the human mind which is not described by current physics is a different question, which the future of scientific research will answer (what comes to mind is that Einstein himself did not believe that quantum theory is a final and complete description of reality).

-I will explore the second question in my next blog post.
+I will explore the second question in a following blog post.
 Can our system of justice function if we have no free will with respect to the laws of physics?

 “The laws of physics do not dictate our will; the laws of physics are our will”